spell1612/Face-Overlay-AR/README.md

 # Face-Overlay
-Face Overlay using python and opencv
+Face Overlay on video input using python and opencv

 ## Glass overlay on face using python/opencv/dlib